luismmolina/per/README.md

 The app uses Google's Gemini AI API. **If you're experiencing connection issues:**

-1. **Run diagnostics**: Visit `/api/debug` in your browser to verify environment variables
+1. **Check your API key**: Make sure your Gemini API key is properly configured
-2. **Check your API key**: If diagnostics fail with "API key not valid", you need a new key
+2. **Verify your key**: If you get authentication errors, you need a valid API key
 3. **Get a new API key**: Go to [Google AI Studio](https://ai.google.dev/) → "Get API Key" → "Create API Key"
 4. **Configure environment**: Copy `.env.example` to `.env.local` and fill in the required keys